iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 > It is fine but when i try to turn on exposure notifications it says "en error occurred" FIX IT<br> :date: __2020-09-09 17:56:27__

-> This app has stored almost 300 zip files in my one drive!
-Why?
-And how?
-I never told it to store anything anywhere & can't figure out how to make it stop.
-I'm uninstalling it because I pay for my One Drive storage & don't want your app stealing my space.
-I now have to delete almost 300 files from my drive.<br> :date: __2020-08-29 16:52:37__

-> No location diary like some other state's apps<br> :date: __2020-08-16 15:15:30__

 #### 1-star reviews